 - The blood-alcohol level must be zero

-- Must be accompanied by a driver in the front passenger seat that holds a full G licence, has at least 4 years of driving experience and has a blood-alcohol level under 0.5%
+- Must be accompanied by a driver in the front passenger seat that holds a full G license, has at least 4 years of driving experience, and has a blood-alcohol level under 0.5%

-- All passengers and G1 driver must be secured with a working seat belt
+- All passengers and G1 drivers must be secured with a working seat belt

 - No driving on the 400 series highways

 - No driving on high-speed routes such as the Don Valley Parkway etc.